Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Experiments

 \subsection{Discussion on the Pre-trained Language Model}

-For our main task of MSA, following the state-of-the-art method ITHP \cite{xiao2024neuro}, we adopt DeBERTa-v3-base~\cite{he2020deberta} as the pre-trained language model.
-In this section, we evaluate and analyze the impact of different pre-trained language models (PLMs) on overall performance.
+For our main task of MSA, following the state-of-the-art method ITHP \cite{ITHP2024}, we adopt DeBERTa~\cite{DeBERTa2020} as the pre-trained language model.
+In this section, we evaluate and analyze the impact of different pre-trained language models on overall performance.

-As shown in Table~\ref{tab:cross_dataset}, models based on DeBERTa generally outperform their BERT-based counterparts on both CMU-MOSI and CMU-MOSEI datasets.
-For instance, the DeBERTa-based version of MMIM achieves a higher Corr (0.829 vs. 0.800 on CMU-MOSI) and lower MAE (0.649 vs. 0.700).
-Nevertheless, even after replacing the text encoder with DeBERTa, these existing models still fall short of the performance achieved by our proposed MMCI.
-This highlights that simply adopting a stronger text encoder is not sufficient; the design of the debiasing mechanisms also plays a crucial role in achieving state-of-the-art results.
+As shown in Table~\ref{tab:deberta}, models equipped with DeBERTa generally outperform their BERT-based counterparts.
+For example, the DeBERTa-based variant of MMIM~\cite{MMIM2021} achieves higher Corr (0.829 vs.\ 0.800) and lower MAE (0.649 vs.\ 0.700).
+Nevertheless, even with a stronger text encoder, these models still fall short of the performance achieved by our proposed MMCI.
+This suggests that simply adopting a more powerful text encoder is insufficient; instead, the design of effective debiasing mechanisms plays a crucial role in achieving state-of-the-art performance.